Romney says any Democrat would be ‘an upgrade’ over Trump in 2024

 He voted to impeach Trump twice and has continuously marked the former president as a danger to the country.

-The Utah Republican’s biographer late last month suggested the anymosity between the former president and senator is so heavy that he could even opt to endorse Biden later in the election.
+The Utah Republican’s biographer late last month suggested the animosity between the former president and senator is so heavy that he could even opt to endorse Biden later in the election.

 “I would keep an eye out for whether Romney does something like endorse Joe Biden late in the election,” Coppins said in an October interview with “The Press Box” podcast.
 “I mean, I have no idea, I haven’t talked to him about this.
 I would not be shocked if he did.”